DEUTSCH

 The protests of the local residents and environmentalists did not bring anything, the Capital won, as so often happens.

-The photographs depict urban sceneries, or more precisely buildings, through whose construction certainly some trees had to give way.
+The photographs depict urban sceneries, or more precisely buildings, through whose construction some trees had to give way.

 "I plant trees!", so the title was born fast.